circonus/docs/content/circonus/administration/enterprise-brokers.md

 ### noitd

-This is the primary monitoring daemon.
-It runs as a supervisor process with one or more child processes that actually perform checks.
+The noitd service runs as a supervisor process with one or more child processes that actually perform checks.
 If a child process crashes, the supervisor will start another one, but if too many crashes happen in too short a time, the supervisor will stop itself rather than continue an endless cycle of restarts.

 To start, stop, or restart: